PDF in progress...

 Getting Started: A Beginner's Roadmap

-3. Invest gradually in equipment and supplies
+3. Invest gradually in equipment and supplies.
+Don't feel pressured to buy everything immediately.

 The Path to True Food Independence